samadh90/DevHopTools/.github/ISSUE_TEMPLATE/contribution.md

 >   * [License](#license)
 >   * [About Nuxeo](#about-nuxeo)

-- Contributing to Mumble

-      - Code of Conduct
-      - Getting Started
-      - Issues
-      - Pull Requests
-      - Merging Pull Requests
-      - Project board

-- NB

-      - Fork-and-Pull
-      - Getting Help

-### Code of Conduct
+# Code of Conduct
 ...

-### Getting Started
+# Getting Started

 Contributions are made to this repo via Issues and Pull Requests (PRs).